cort86/cort86/README.md

 - 👋 Hi, I’m @cort86
 - 👀 I’m interested in learning modern web and mobile development
 - 🌱 Im currently refreshing myself on html/css and am starting on learning JavaScript.
-- 💞️ I’m not looking to collaborate on anything yet as I have no idea what I am doing
+- 💞️ I’m not looking to collaborate on anything yet as I **still** have no idea what I am doing
 - 📫 How to reach me

 <!---